-We’re just over one month into the electronic logging device (ELD) mandate era, and one thing has become clear: the industry’s transition to ELDs is far from over.
+As of February 2018 and a month in to the electronic logging device (ELD) mandate, one thing has become clear — the industry’s transition to ELDs is far from over.

 According to the Bloomberg/Truckstop Quarterly Truckload Survey conducted by Truckstop.com and Bloomberg, 28% of truckers have yet to adopt a compliant ELD.
 The results represent a stark increase from Q3’s survey, where 76% of the market had yet to implement an ELD.